 - Enhanced Aesthetic

 Having a nice balance of the above decision-making categories can help homeowners have a well-rounded outcome.
 The important thing is to not be too heavily weighted in only one category.
 For example, some homeowners choose taller wall cabinets for functionality to gain more storage, while others may choose taller wall cabinets for only aesthetic reasons to fill the void for looks.
-This can be a heavy price to pay for storage you may never use, which is something to contemplate.
-For other advance level tips when working with a Kitchen Designer see our Kitchen Designer Cheat Sheet.
+This can be a heavy price to pay for the storage you may never use, which is something to contemplate.
+For other advanced level tips when working with a Kitchen Designer see our Kitchen Designer Cheat Sheet.

 As you can see, pricing cabinets is complex, which is why there is no easy price list or kitchen cabinet pricing guide.
 Focusing on these key items and hacks can ensure you save money on your new kitchen cabinets.
 Choosing crucial items very carefully will help ensure you hit your budgeted allowance.
 Ideally, homeowners should start with their overall cabinet and countertop allowance and work backwards.
-Equipping your professional kitchen designer with your cabinet the start of your project, can help you better achieve the best look for the best price.
+Equipping your professional kitchen designer with your cabinet at the start of your project can help you better achieve the best look for the best price.

 Superior Cabinets has been helping homeowners plan, design, build, and install dream kitchens for 40 years.
 If you are in Saskatoon, Regina, Calgary or Edmonton and would like to schedule a callback or consultation with a Superior Cabinets Designer, feel free to Book An Appointment.
 If you cannot make it to one of our corporate showrooms, be sure to see if there is an Authorized Superior Cabinets Dealer near you.